By: Lucas Fink By: Lucas Fink | July 29, 2022 | Lifestyle Travel & Recreation Culture Weekend Escapes Local Community

 View this post on Instagram

-An even more ideal option for SF residents, the Lands End Trail is San Francisco’s quintessential hike, offering staggering views of the Bay and the Golden Gate Bridge and a magical feeling of natural seclusion, of escaping the urban sprawl (even though you’re just adjacent to the city).
-Lands End is a loop trail that takes hikers from the Outer Richmond/Vista del Mar neighborhood along the coast and up through the Presidio, weaving past panoramic ocean views for almost the entirety of the trail.
+An even more ideal option for SF residents, the Lands End Trail is San Francisco’s quintessential hike.
+Offering staggering views of the Bay and the Golden Gate Bridge, it gives city dwellers a magical feeling of natural seclusion, a chance to escape the urban sprawl, even though you’re adjacent to the city.
+Lands End is a loop trail that takes hikers from the Outer Richmond and Vista del Mar neighborhood along the coast and up through the Presidio, weaving past panoramic ocean views for almost the entirety of the trail.
 We highly recommend embarking on a brief detour to scope out the Sutro Baths, which are just a stone’s throw away from the trailhead.

 Castle Rock